-Embarking on an hours-long road trip (or plane ride) this summer?
+Stuck at home, in a car, or on a long flight?
 There’s no better way to pass the time than by enjoying a book hands-free.
-Here are some of the best audiobooks trending right now, just in time for summer travel.
+Here are some of the best audiobooks for travelers.

 True West, Sam Shepard